 She went through two important events recently, her dad passed away in April 2018.
 He always took her to his concert on the stage and backstage.
 Her album from 2019 “Citadelle” is a tribute to her dad that played a central role in her personal and professional life development.
 At the same time, this album is here to celebrate another important life event, the birth of her kid in August 2018, four months after the loss of her dad.

 La vague – Izïa (2015)

 2 – Poupie

 Young French female singer born in 1999, in Lyon.
 She participated in one of the most famous television singing contests: The Voice (on TF1).
 She covers modern topics as love (classic) or finding her way.
-Recently, she managed to collaborate with many French artists as Ben Mazué or with the biggest French rapper album seller of all time: Jul.
+Recently, she managed to collaborate with many French artists such as Ben Mazué, or with the biggest French rapper album seller of all time: Jul.